Choosing an analytical laboratory

 For advanced searching, see the Lab Search application.

-Check accreditation status for specific methods
+Check accreditation status

-Accreditation is the best indicator that a lab has the capability to do a good job.
-While it is not proof of the quality of all of their data, it means that the lab is capable of providing accurate, representative, comparable, complete, and defensible data.
-If any analysis is not performed in-house, all supporting labs should be accredited, as well.
+Accreditation assures that a lab can conduct analyses according to prescribed methods.
+While it is not proof of the quality of all of their data, it means that the lab is capable of providing accurate, comparable, complete, and defensible data.
+If you need a lab to use a specific analytical method, confirm that the lab is accredited for the specific method you need.

 See quality control tests

 Expect the lab to report the results of quality-control tests, such as blank, standard, and duplicate samples, at no extra cost.
-Check both precision and bias estimates to judge whether or not the lab is likely to have done accurate work.
+Check both precision and bias estimates to judge whether the lab has done accurate work.
 Ask for results of quality-control tests done with the batch in which your samples were analyzed.
-If there are any questions concerning interpretation of the control results, contact us.

-Know that they meet holding-time requirements
+Labs must meet holding-time requirements

 Confirm that they manage their dangerous waste properly